MattechLab/monalisa/_sources/3-1_example1.rst.txt

 Efficient Workflow: Local Preprocessing, HPC Reconstruction
 ============================================================

 A key feature of the **Monalisa** workflow is its ability to minimize the computational and data transfer burdens.
-Instead of directly transferring raw datasets to a High-Performance Computing (HPC) system, **we reccomend to preprocess the data locally on your laptop** untill the **mitosius** step.
+Instead of directly transferring raw datasets to a High-Performance Computing (HPC) system, **we recommend to preprocess the data locally on your laptop** until the **mitosius** step.
 This approach ensures that only the essential preprocessed data is transferred, significantly reducing file size and optimizing HPC utilization.

 Why This Approach?
 -------------------